slwu89/RACD/README.md

 ## To-do

-  - [ ] all simulation pars need to be in a single hash-table in the village class
+  - [x] all simulation pars need to be in a single hash-table in the village class
   - [x] if its possible to have empty houses, we need to renormalize the Psi vector to give them probabiltiy 0, since all bites are conditioned on the bite going at least _somewhere_
-  - [ ] in main sim loop, don't simulate empty houses
+  - [x] in main sim loop, don't simulate empty houses
+  - [ ] develop a central "intervention manager" which houses have pointer to (so humans can tell the manager if they got sick that day, for example).
+This object at the end of the day can fire up interventions (RACD, MSAT, Rf VC)
   - [ ] very low priority: compartment/infectiousness fn's could be `static`, and also use lambdas for callbacks.

 ## Classes